 Great for: Pretty much anything!

-Great for: Companies on small budgets who want a brochure that nonetheless looks great on a display.
+Great for: Companies on small budgets who want a brochure that still looks great on display.

 Great for: Big corporations who want a formal brochure design.

 If you’re looking for something more formal without the bulk of a big booklet, consider creating a custom folder and an insert brochure, which is specifically designed to fit inside.
 This is a great choice for more corporate marketing events, and you can pop a business card inside too.

 Great for: Educational organisations, like universities and schools, real estate firms, and companies attending conventions and industry events.